ellizza78/VerzekSignalEngine/replit.md

 # VerzekAutoTrader

 ## Overview
-VerzekAutoTrader is a multi-tenant auto-trading platform focused on Dollar Cost Averaging (DCA) strategies.
-It automates trading by processing Telegram signals, broadcasting them to user groups, and executing DCA trades with advanced risk management across multiple exchanges.
-The platform offers a comprehensive subscription system with tiered access, progressive take-profit, auto-stop logic, and robust user/position management.
-The project aims to provide a secure, reliable, and automated trading environment with a strong emphasis on user experience, enabling sophisticated automated trading strategies.
+VerzekAutoTrader is a multi-tenant auto-trading platform designed for Dollar Cost Averaging (DCA) strategies.
+It automates trading based on Telegram signals, broadcasting them to user groups, and executing DCA trades with advanced risk management across various exchanges.
+The platform includes a comprehensive subscription system with tiered access, progressive take-profit, auto-stop logic, and robust user/position management.
+The project aims to deliver a secure, reliable, and automated trading environment with a focus on user experience and sophisticated automated trading capabilities.

 ## User Preferences
 - **Production Safety**: Enterprise-grade PostgreSQL database with ACID compliance